iapacte/iapacte/services/authz/README.md

 ### Structure

 - `services/authz/models/fga.mod`: The main manifest file that defines which modules are included
-- `services/authz/models/library.fga`: The library bounded context authorization module
+- `services/authz/models/xyz.fga`: The xyz bounded context authorization module

 ### Working with Models